dttocs/nuage-ospdirector/Documentation/5.4.1/README.rst

     Tuned Profile to apply to the host

-The following parameter is mapped to config value required to enable OVS hardware offload on the Smart NIC enabled Computes:
+The following parameter is mapped to config value required to enable OVS hardware offload on the VRS Offload enabled Computes:

 ::